-Jason alexanderIn this segment, I want to briefly go over a commonly overlooked, yet critical, aspect of the talent acquisition process.
+Jason AlexanderIn this segment, I want to briefly go over a commonly overlooked, yet critical, aspect of the talent acquisition process.
 The referral.
 Whether you are a corporate recruiter, agency recruiter, hiring manager, or anyone hungry for additional talent (which, in this market, is just about everyone), you probably find yourself in situations where referrals can be asked for.

 Let’s say you are calling an exciting candidate.
 You’ve vetted the resume and the phone is ringing.
 This candidate is unbelievably qualified so you are energized and prepared with your pitch to show them just how amazing employment, with your organization, could be.
 Unfortunately, the candidate is no longer on the market.
 You wish the candidate well and, before parting ways, ask off-handedly if they know anyone who is looking.
 The candidate says they will keep their eyes open and amicably hangs up.
 While you are still slightly disappointed by the candidate’s lack of availability you also resign yourself to the reality that no referrals are coming and move on to the next resume.